ashlinrichardson/m3m0ry/README.md

 # Recognition Memory Experiment Framework

 ## Overview
 The Recognition Memory Experiment Framework is an online utility for parametric generation of Recognition Memory experiments to support researchers at the University of Victoria.
-The software is intended to be web based, self contained yet comprehensive, and reasonably flexible.

 The software is web based, self contained yet comprehensive, and reasonably flexible.